jaredblack/trivia-wizard/README.md

 - The host receives these answers in real time and sees them ordered according to when they were sent in.
 - The host can quickly select whether to score the answer or not based on its correctness.
 The game will be able to automatically apply scoring bonuses for teams who submitted the quickest.

-## Technology notes
-- WebSockets seem like a good fit for this project to broadcast messages between the teams and the host.
-- The server and frontend frameworks I pick probably won't matter very much.
-A Python server that uses the Python websockets module could be good since I am very familiar with Python.

 ## Basic UI notes
 - Team view - a simple page that simply displays a team's name, their current score, and a text box for them to submit the answer to the current question
 - Host view - a page that contains all the host controls.
 From here the host can see answers as they come in, score them as needed, and reset inputs for the next question.
 They can also modify game settings like point totals.